 Months of entry

-Students will develop their critical ability, skills and creativity.
-Study is based in a design studio-led research environment and students will be able to create architectural designs that meet necessary technical requirements while still having aesthetic appeal.
+The programme goes beyond the professional body criteria, giving you a stimulating and dynamic educational experience of architecture at postgraduate level.
+You’ll study in a design studio-led research environment and you will be able to create architectural designs that meet necessary technical requirements while still having aesthetic appeal.

 Qualification and course duration